BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 For example, different lifeforms can have very different types of intelligence because they have other evolutionary roots and have adapted to different environments.
 It is misleading, unhelpful, and meaningless if we try to order different animal species on a scale of intelligence.

-Following his advice, comparing human and artificial intelligence may be meaningless.
+Following his advice, comparing human and artificial intelligence may be meaningless as well.
 Machines can solve specific problems much more efficiently than humans.
 At the same time, they are hopelessly overwhelmed in dealing with the most simple tasks.
-Humans and many other animals can not only identify complex objects and produce agile behaviors, but they can do this in so many different ways in many different environments.
+Humans, and many other animals, can not only identify complex objects and produce agile behaviors, but they can do this in so many different ways in many different environments.
 Concerning specialization, machines are still infants.
 Therefore, I suggest that we use three different terms to distinguish three different kinds of intelligence: